ewobee/netizen-nvim/README.md

-# Netizen lua for Neovim
+# Netizen colorscheme lua for Neovim